ComfyCodersBV/laravel-vue-crud-builder/README.md

 ### Vue pages

-The generated `Index.vue` and `Form.vue` use the table and form builder components:
+The generated `Index.vue` and `Form.vue` use the Table- and FormBuilder components:

 ```vue
 <!-- Users/Index.vue -->